Of Cores: A Partial-Exploration Framework for Markov Decision Processes: The Core Idea

-\begin{proof} \textit{Containment:} The problem is in NP, since the reachability problem of a given set of states in MDP is in P. Thus, a core serves as its own, linearly sized certificate.
+\begin{thm}[NP-completeness] The problem $\{(\MDP, k) \mid \text{$\MDP$ has an $\varepsilon$-core of size $k$}\}$ is NP-complete for any $0 < \varepsilon < 1$. \end{thm} \begin{proof} \textit{Containment:} The problem is in NP, since the reachability problem of a given set of states in MDP is in P. Thus, a core serves as its own, linearly sized certificate.

-\textit{Hardness:} For hardness, we show a reduction from the 0/1-Knapsack problem.
-We briefly recall this problem: One is given a bag with a total weight limit, a list of items, each with a weight and a value, and a threshold value.
-The question is whether it is possible to choose a subset of the given items such that (i)~the weight limit of the bag is not exceeded and (ii)~the packed items have a value at least as high as the threshold value.
+\textit{Hardness:} For hardness, we show a reduction from the \texttt{VERTEX-COVER} problem.
+We briefly recall this problem: One is given an (undirected) graph $(V, E)$ and a threshold $k \in \Naturals$.
+The question is whether it is possible to find a subset of vertices $V' \subseteq V$ with size at most $k$, i.e.\ $\cardinality{V'} \leq k$, such that each edge of the graph is incident to at least one vertex in $V'$, i.e.\ for every $\{v, w\} \in E$ either $v \in V'$ or $w \in V'$ (or both).